perezmunoz/OPAVaD/README.md

 * profiling of its customers
 * prospecting module for determining customers potentially interested in promotional offers

-Technically, the prospecting tool is mainly developped in R, using the framework `shiny`.
-For further information about the Shiny Project developped by RStudio employees, click [here](https://github.com/rstudio/shiny).
+Technically, the prospecting tool is mainly developped in R, using the framework [Shiny](https://github.com/rstudio/shiny).

 ====
 #### New version : OPAVaD-Grid